adamsan/java-cicd-workshop/README.md

 [Connecting to Relational Databases on Heroku with Java](https://devcenter.heroku.com/articles/connecting-to-relational-databases-on-heroku-with-java)

-Or on heroku webapp: Connect to Github...
+Or on heroku webapp: Connect to GitHub...

 Or you can [deploy a jar/war file](https://github.com/heroku/heroku-cli-deploy)

-### Intro to Github actions
+### Intro to GitHub actions

 [Quickstart for GitHub Actions](https://docs.github.com/en/actions/quickstart)

-### Use Github actions to implement CI/CD
+### Use GitHub actions to implement CI/CD

 ## Jenkins